hokuts/gae_slack/README.md

 # GAE Slack API Example

-Small example of slack API with GAE/Go
+Small example of slack API using bot with GAE/Go

 ## Environment